Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Photometric Data analysis and catalog generation

+The image stacking process is described in \citet{MDvdL_2018} and is based on the process developed by the Weighing the Giants project \citep{vonderLinden14}. \citet{MDvdL_2018} test the quality of the image stack by selecting stars in the individual exposures via their FWHM and surface brightness profile, and use these to estimate the scale of the PSF variations by fitting spatial averages of the stellar ellipticity components $e_1$ and $e_2$ across the image.

-PSF errors over the angular region we consider (within 23$^{\prime}$ of the cluster center) do not contribute significantly to the shear measurement errors.
-In Section \ref{sec:Shear} we use the combined PSF-corrected image for the weak lensing analysis.
+Residual PSF shape variations from the fit are $\ll 0.5$\% on angular scales larger than $1\arcmin$ over the central $1.5^{\circ}$ of the field.
+Because this is much smaller than the mean ellipticity signal we measure for the galaxies in \ref{sec:Shear}, we conclude that PSF measurement errors over the angular region we consider (within 23$^{\prime}$ of the cluster center) do not contribute significantly to the shear measurement errors.
+In Section \ref{sec:Shear} we use the lensing quality image for the weak lensing analysis.